databricks/LearningSparkV2/chapter2/py/src/README.md

-### How to run the code
-To run the Python code for this chapter use:
+To run the Python code for this chapter:

  * `spark-submit mnmcount.py data/mnm_dataset.csv`